ceramicnetwork/docs/docs/learn/glossary.md

 Streams are DAG-based data structures for storing continuous, mutable streams of content on [IPFS](#ipfs) and tracking [state](#state) in a completely decentralized, peer-to-peer way.
 When syncing or loading a stream from the [network](#networks), you will always get back the current state.

 ### StreamID
 A StreamID is an immutable identifier for a [stream](#stream).
 StreamIDs enable continuous streams of data to be referenced by a persistent identifier instead of by constantly-changing IPFS [CIDs](#cid).

 ### StreamTypes
 StreamTypes are functions used for processing updates to [streams](#streams).
-StreamTypes handle everything from defining the data structure of the stream, to what can be stored in its [commits](#commits), its state transitition function, [authentication](#authentication) requirements, and [conflict resolution mechanism](#conflict-resolution-mechanism).
+StreamTypes handle everything from defining the data structure of the stream, to what can be stored in its [commits](#commits), its state transitition function, [authentication](#authentication) requirements, and [conflict resolution strategy](#conflict-resolution-strategy).
 Every stream must specify a StreamType; and StreamTypes run on Ceramic [nodes](#nodes).
 Ceramic comes [pre-installed with various StreamTypes](../streamtypes/overview.md), or you can code your own.

 ### Commits
 Commits are individual [IPFS](#ipfs) records that make up a [stream](#streams).
 Streams may contain one or more commits.